Widi-kun/Material-To-Vertex-Color/README.md

 ## ⬇️ Installation

-- Just add it like any add-on in blender
+Just add it like any add-on in blender
-- the file is inside of __init__.py and the name is MatToVertCol.py

 ## 💭 Feedback and Contributing